Robert Brabenec, Ph.D.

 On Faculty since 1964

-Dr. Robert Brabenec began teaching mathematics at Wheaton College in June 1964, and after a two year tour of active duty as an Army captain in missile intelligence, he returned to Wheaton in 1967 to become chair of the newly formed Department of Mathematics.
+Dr. Robert Brabenec began teaching mathematics at Wheaton College in June of 1964, and after a two year tour of active duty as an Army captain in missile intelligence, he returned to Wheaton in 1967 to become the chair of the newly formed Department of Mathematics.
 Over the years, he has developed a special interest in the history and foundations of mathematics, integrating these ideas into most courses that he teaches.
 In 1977, he began the organization that is now called the Association of Christians in the Mathematical Sciences.
 This organization of about 300 members sponsors a major conference every two years and supports other activities to help Christian mathematicians and computer scientists see connections between their academic discipline and their Christian faith.
 Visit the ACMS website

 - Math 231, 232 Calculus I and II

 - Math 351, 451 Analysis I and II

 - Math 494 History and Foundations of Mathematics